 Discretely Presented Component Units.
 Based on the application of the criteria for determining component units, the following direct-support organizations (as provided for in Section 1004.28, Florida Statutes, and Board of Governors Regulation 9.011) are included within the University reporting entity as discretely presented component units.
-These legally separate, not-for-profit, corporations are organized and operated to assist the University to achieve excellence by providing supplemental resources from private gifts and bequests, and valuable education support services and are governed by separate boards.
-The Statutes authorize these organizations to receive, hold, invest, and administer property and to make expenditures to or for the benefit of the University.
+These legally separate, not-for-profit, corporations are organized and operated to assist the University in achieving excellence by providing supplemental resources from private gifts and bequests and valuable education support services and are governed by separate boards.
+Florida Statutes authorize these organizations to receive, hold, invest, and administer property and to make expenditures to or for the benefit of the University.
 These organizations and their purposes are explained as follows:

-- Florida Agricultural and Mechanical University Foundation, Inc. is authorized to obtain private support to meet the critical needs of the University that are not met by public funds and assist the University in maintaining its "margin of excellence". - Florida Agricultural and Mechanical University National Alumni Association, Inc. provides funds to foster scholarships and enhance the image of the University through positive public relations and public service.

-Florida A&M University Rattler Boosters, Inc. (Boosters) provides contributions to the University to stimulate the education, health, and physical welfare of students.
+- Florida Agricultural and Mechanical University Foundation, Inc. is authorized to obtain private support to meet the critical needs of the University that are not met by public funds and assist the University in maintaining its "margin of excellence". - Florida Agricultural and Mechanical University National Alumni Association, Inc. provides funds to foster scholarships and enhance the image of the University through positive public relations and public service. - Florida A&M University Rattler Boosters, Inc. (Boosters) provides contributions to the University to stimulate the education, health, and physical welfare of students.
 Although a component unit, the financial activities of the Boosters are not included in the University's financial statements as the economic resources received and held by the Boosters are insignificant to the University.
-The resulting changes in net position are presented in Note 2.

 An annual audit of each organization's financial statements is conducted by independent certified public accountants.
 Additional information on the University's component units, including copies of audit reports, is available by contacting the University Public Relations.
-Audited financial statements can be obtained from the Interim Vice President for Finance and Administration, Florida Agricultural and Mechanical University, 1601 South Martin Luther King Jr. Blvd., Tallahassee City, Florida 32307.
+Audited financial statements can be obtained from the Vice President for Finance and Administration and Chief Financial Officer, Florida Agricultural and Mechanical University, 1601 South Martin Luther King Jr. Blvd., Tallahassee, Florida 32307.
 Condensed financial statements for the University's discretely presented component units are shown in a subsequent note.
+The Florida Agricultural and Mechanical University Research Foundation, Inc. was not operational during the 2017-18 fiscal year, and therefore is not included in the condensed financial statements.